 If you’re ready for a major kitchen remodel, then you’re about to drop some serious cash.
-The “Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS® says the national media cost of a complete kitchen renovation closes in on $60,000.
+The "Remodeling Impact Report" from the National Association of REALTORS® says the national media cost of a complete kitchen renovation closes in on $80,000.

 “White has stood the test of time because it’s clean and fresh,” says award-winning designer Mick de Giulio, of de Giulio Kitchen Design in Wilmette, Ill.
 “And those two words — clean and fresh — are classic words for describing a great kitchen.
 There isn’t a better way to approach design.”

 Related: The Smart Kitchen Buying Guide.
 So You Don't Waste a Cent

 White Has a Healthy History

 Roll back a few decades to get a handle on white’s popularity.
 In the 1920s and '30s, white was about the only color offered by manufacturers.
 To paraphrase Henry Ford, you could have your choice of any color at all, as long as it was white.

 That made sense.
 White was associated with sanitation and health, and to a population not far removed from a deadly worldwide flu epidemic, household cleanliness was all-important.